-4031/4041: College Preparatory Spanish I (semester-long course)
+4031/4041: College Preparatory Spanish I

 Spanish I introduces students to the Spanish language and culture.
-Vocabulary will be developed through listening, speaking, reading and thinking activities.
+Vocabulary will be developed through listening, speaking, reading, and thinking activities.
 Students will learn basic grammatical structures in order to write and converse in the context of practical and meaningful situations.

-4032/4042: College Preparatory Spanish II (semester-long course)
+4042: College Preparatory Spanish II

-Spanish II is intended for students who have successfully completed Spanish I. Emphasis will be placed on expanding vocabulary and on increasing the ability to speak, read, write and comprehend the language.
+Spanish II is intended for students who have successfully completed Spanish I. Emphasis will be placed on expanding vocabulary and on increasing the ability to speak, read, write, and comprehend the language.
 Student learning will be assessed through a variety of activities including composition and oral reports.